Black Crystal

-"Black Crystal" is an action-adventure game released in 1982 for the ZX81, ZX Spectrum, Commodore 64 and TI-99/4A computers by Carnell Software Ltd.
+Black Crystal is an action-adventure game released in 1982 for the ZX81, ZX Spectrum, Commodore 64 and TI-99/4A computers by Carnell Software Ltd.

 It was the first in the "Third Continent Trilogy" of adventure games; followed by Volcanic Dungeon and The Wrath of Magra.

 The game featured an epic story spanning many locations; Kingdom of Beroth, Castle of Shadows, The Shaggoth's Lair, The Temple of the Fire Demon, The Tower of Beroth, The Sea of Sand, The Underground Swamp, Gold Mine, Bridge Over Abyss, Temple Maze, Room of Pits, Lords of Chaos and finally The Black Crystal.

 To load all of these locations on such early computers, the program employed a multi-load mechanism.

 Plot

 The player takes the role of an adventurer who must traverse the fantasy Kingdom of Beroth to defeat Tobias.

 Tobias has summoned a Black Crystal and this can only be destroyed by visiting six maps and retrieving seven rings of power.
-Once collected the player must defeat Tobias in a final showdown.
+Once collected, the player must defeat Tobias in a final showdown.

 Gameplay

 The game was primarily a text-adventure with a graphical map.

 Completing a map allows the player to advance, while failure means a restart of the current map.

-Each map is loaded in sequence form the tape and as such makes this ZX81 title feel unique.
+Each map is loaded in sequence from the tape and as such makes this ZX81 title feel unique.

 The player would have to enter commands to complete parts of the map, with different sections having different controls.

 As the game-world was very big, the player could save and load progress, and could revisit locations by entering co-ordinates.

-The player would rely on a mix of Purity, Physical Strength and Spiritual Strength to succeed the many tasks needed to reach and win the Black Crystal.
+The player would rely on a mix of Purity, Physical Strength and Spiritual Strength to succeed the many tasks needed to reach the Black Crystal.